Sherynhdipity/Sherynhdipity/README.md

 - 👋 Hi, I’m Sherynhell
 - 👀 I’m interested in Programming, Web development and Software Development
-- 💞️ I’m looking to collaborate on projects that would further improve my programming
+- 💞️ I’m looking to collaborate on projects that would further improve my programming skills
 - 📫 You can reach me on my socials, but i'm probably busy for that

 <!---